cocos/cocos-docs/en/publish/publish-vivo-instant-games.md

     Open the **Quick App & vivo Mini Game Debugger** that has been installed before on your Android device, click **Local Install**, then find the **rpk** file from your phone SD and select Open.

     ![](./publish-vivo-instant-games/vivo-instant_native_install.jpg)

+## Subpackage Loading

+Starting with **v2.1.3**, vivo Mini Games supports subpackage loading, and usage is similar to WeChat Mini Games.
+Please refer to [Subpackage Loading](../scripting/subpackage.md) for details.

 ## Reference link